-The darkroom scene in Ghostbusters 2: A claustrophobic room lit with red light (naturally), the doors silently sealed shut without their knowledge, peering intensely at photographs of a possessed painting, which suddenly all catch on fire at once.
+- The darkroom scene.
+A claustrophobic room lit with red light (naturally), the doors silently sealed shut without their knowledge, peering intensely at photographs of a possessed painting, which suddenly all catch on fire at once.
 Not for the pyrophobic and/or claustrophobic.

-The "everything goes to hell" scene from the second film, featuring an array of ghouls a lot more intimidating than anything else seen in the series - including a spider-like thing with four arms and fangs that chases a bunch of people out of a store, a fur coat coming back to live as a rabid four headed snarling beast that scurries down the sidewalk, and culminating in an enormous monster reaching over the Washington Square Arch and looming over a crowd of screaming people.
+- The "everything goes to hell" scene from the second film, featuring an array of ghouls a lot more intimidating than anything else seen in the series - including a spider-like thing with four arms and fangs that chases a bunch of people out of a store, the stoats of a fur coat coming back to life as a snarling four headed rabid creature that scurries down the sidewalk, the Titanic finally "arriving" to New York (made a bit funnier thanks to Cheech Marin's cameo appearance saying better late than never) and culminating in an enormous monster reaching over the Washington Square Arch and looming over a crowd of screaming people.